6 Best Homeowners Insurance Companies in Arizona of 2025

 Farmers: Best for Customizable Coverage

-Farmers Insurance got its start in California in 1928, and today, it provides homeowners coverage in 41 states, including Arizona.
+Farmers Insurance started in California in 1928, and today, it provides homeowners coverage in 41 states, including Arizona.

 We selected Farmers for our list because its unique, tiered coverage makes it easy for Arizona homeowners to customize their policies.